 In general, whether you're new to the different Fitbit types or a seasoned buyer, the Fitbit Versa 4 is an excellent upgrade.
 Not only does it consistently track all the standard metrics we've come to expect from the brand, like steps, heart rate, calories burned, Active Zone Minutes, and sleep patterns, the Versa 4 offers a Daily Readiness Score and a Stress Score.
 This makes it the perfect pick for anyone who wants to look at their health from a more well-rounded perspective, taking in all the pillars of wellness across mental and physical health.

-On most other levels, it's essentially an elevated version of the Fitbit Versa 3, with the brand taking into account buyers' biggest gripes with the previous model.
+On most other levels, it's essentially an elevated version of the Fitbit Versa 3 and a more fitness-focused version of the Fitbit Sense 2, with the brand taking into account buyers' biggest gripes with the previous model.
 If you were one of the many who had an issue with the Versa 3's lack of a side button, then this one is also for you.
 While I never had an issue with this feature on the previous model or lack thereof, the button admittedly does make the watch easier to use and navigate the apps with.

 What is the Fitbit Versa 4 like to use?